W-A-I-L-A-W-8/redesign/_projects/2020-09-19-finely-curated-mobile-experience.md

 	images = "/images/projects/rr-hotel-details.png,"
 %}

 This is a B2B platform for booking and managing hotel reservations.
-It is not consumer facing, the user is the travel agent.
+It is not consumer facing, the persona is the travel agent.

 ![](/images/projects/khoa-nguyen-b839k0lK3Dk-unsplash.jpg)